sugatoray/CodeSnippets/src/HowTo/howto_git/git_commands_review/git_commands.md

 hint: You can instead skip this commit: run "git rebase --skip".
 hint: To abort and get back to the state before "git rebase", run "git rebase --abort".
 ```

+So, after I ran the following to fix it:
+- `git add .github/workflows/checks.yml`: Added the file with unchecked changes to staging.
+- `git stash --staged -m "save workflow changes"`: This added the staged content to a stash (and removed the changed file content from the branch).
+- `git rebase --continue`: This rebased the branch with its remote.
+- Note that alternatively I could have done the following as well:
+  - `git pull --rebase origin master`: This will pull from the remote (`origin`) repository's `master` branch and **`rebase`** the current branch with the contents of the remote master branch.